dnaumenko/spark-realtime-analytics-sample/README.md

 But it's quite difficult to use.
 You should have a separate application and jar with spark jobs loaded as resource.
 See [this doc](http://henningpetersen.com/post/22/running-apache-spark-jobs-from-applications) for some details.

-Note: in addition, it's possible to use REST API for managing Spark jobs/jars via [spark-jobserver](https://github.com/spark-jobserver/spark-jobserver).
+3. REST API for managing Spark jobs/jars via [spark-jobserver](https://github.com/spark-jobserver/spark-jobserver)
+ or something similar

+4. Use a long-running app with REST API (as a driver program) that uses Spark Context like DB.

 # Local testing/debugging